 Benefits and purpose of laminate underlayment

-Underlayment’s primary purpose is to support the laminate installation.
+Underlayment’s primary purpose is to support the laminate installation or really most kinds of floating floors.
 Laminate planks will break apart over time with even mild imperfections in the sub-floor.
 The underlayment is the buffer that smooths out these imperfections.
 Here are more underlayment benefits:

 - prevents moisture

 The first two benefits (support and moisture prevention) are essential to laminate installation.
 Your laminate installation will fail without them.
 The last two benefits are “nice to have’s.”
 You can technically do without them, but especially with noise echoing, your laminate might drive you crazy.

 Decision 1: Do I need underlayment for laminate flooring?

 In 95% of cases, you need underlayment for your laminate flooring.
 Without it, you risk prematurely damaging your laminate from an uneven sub-floor or moisture.
 Therefore, the only time you don’t need laminate is when you are certain that your floor is perfectly level with no hint of moisture–the combo is extremely rare.